 As a member of the North Wales Economic Ambition Board (NWEAB) the Council is required to show its share (12.5%) of the Joint Committee's balances, income and expenditure in the Council's Balance Sheet and CI&ES.
-The Council did not include its share of the balances as at 31 March 2020 in the 2019/20 Financial Statements (£62k), the share of the balances as at 31 March 2021 is £92k.
-The final outturn position of the NWEAB was an underspend of £241k and was considered by the Board on 14 May 2021.
+The Council's share of the balances included in the 2021/22 Financial Statements is £48k, (£92k) in 2020/21.
+Further detail on the NWEAB Statement of Accounts can be found here: North Wales Economic Ambition Board